atilaneves/reggae/README.md

 * Out-of-tree builds
 * Backends for GNU make, ninja, tup and a custom binary executable.
 * User-defined variables like CMake in order to choose features before compile-time
-* Rules for using [dub](http://code.dlang.org/about) build targets in your own build decription - use dub with ninja, add to the dub description, ...
+* For D projects, rules for using [dub](http://code.dlang.org/about) build targets in your own build decription - use dub with ninja, add to the dub description, ...

 Not all features are available on all backends.
 Executable D code commands (as opposed to shell commands) are only supported by the binary backend, and due to tup's nature dub support and a few other features